-The idea of saving money—especially on something as pricey as car repair—can be very appealing.
+The idea of saving money — especially on something as pricey as car maintenance — can be very appealing.
 However, there are many repair jobs that shouldn’t be attempted by anyone who isn’t a professional.
 This is especially the case with modern cars, and those who have been used to repairing older vehicles may not realise just how true this is.
 Between on-board computers and new manufacturing processes that make reaching components difficult, doing it yourself is often a losing proposition.
 In fact, in attempting to save a few quid on a repair, you could end up doing damage that will cost a lot more to have fixed.

 There are plenty of things you can do if you think of yourself as a novice mechanic—replacing air filters and wiper blade, and changing oil are a few.
 Many belts (timing belt aside) are designed to be easily reachable for replacement, and checking and refilling most fluids and lubricants is a simple job.
 However, some things you must always leave to a professional: